Catherine Howard, Countess of Suffolk: Private life

 Early in her life, Catherine married Richard Rich, son of Robert Rich, 2nd Baron Rich, and grandson of Richard Rich, 1st Baron Rich.
-After his death in 1580, she married Sir Thomas Howard, who, twenty years later, was named the Earl of Suffolk.
+After his death in 1580, she married Thomas Howard, who, twenty years later, was named the Earl of Suffolk.

 On the death of her father in 1598, Catherine inherited Charlton Park, Wiltshire, which thereafter became the seat of the Earls of Suffolk.

 Courtier

 Howard gained a place in Queen Elizabeth I's bedchamber and the title of Keeper of the Jewels in 1599.
 She continued to hold comparable positions after the Union of the Crowns in the reign of James VI and I. On 8 June 1603, she received some of Elizabeth's jewels from the Tower of London for Anne of Denmark.
 Howard became a lady of drawing chamber to Anne of Denmark, and keeper of her jewels until 1608.

 Lady Anne Clifford wrote that the Countess of Suffolk, the young Lady Derby, and Audrey Walsingham were at Dingley, among the courtiers greeting Anne of Denmark on 23 June.
-Clifford said these three were great favourites of the statesman Sir Robert Cecil.
+Clifford said these three were great favourites of the statesman Robert Cecil.
 According to Arbella Stuart, Anne of Denmark asked the Countess of Suffolk and Audrey Walsingham to select some of Elizabeth's old clothes from a store in the Tower of London for a masque in January 1604, The Vision of the Twelve Goddesses.
 Anne of Denmark appeared as Pallas, flanked by Lady Rich as Venus and the Countess of Suffolk as Juno.